-The Department of Dining Services analyzes and provides students and other customers with nutritional information about meals served in the dining units.
-Visit our Nutrition Information page for more information.
+The Department of Dining Services analyzes and provides students and other customers with nutritional information about meals served in our dining halls and retail locations.
+Using this tool will help you to make an informed decision for each meal on a daily basis.

 First Step: Apply for Meal Plan Modification with CSD